-He represents Earthjustice on Capitol Hill where he has played a key role since 1995 in blocking attempts to eliminate environmental protections for all National Forests and promoting more protection for pristine forest lands, such as Alaska’s Tongass Rainforest and all roadless forests.
+Marty Hayden represents Earthjustice on Capitol Hill, where he has played a key role since 1995 in blocking attempts to eliminate environmental protections for all National Forests and promoting more protection for pristine forest lands, such as Alaska’s Tongass Rainforest and all roadless forests.
+Marty previously served as Vice President of Policy and Legislation at Earthjustice for 25 years.

 Prior to joining Earthjustice, Marty worked as a lobbyist for the Sierra Club in Missouri and Washington D.C.
 In his last position there, he led the lobbying effort to secure passage of the California Desert Protection Act in 1994.
 CDPA is the largest single Wilderness bill enacted since the Alaska Lands Act.